dhanaswi/Serverless_Webite_Demo/README.md

 This project demonstrates how to build and deploy a serverless website using AWS Lambda, API Gateway, and Amazon S3.
 It shows how backend logic can be executed without managing servers while S3 hosts the static frontend efficiently.

+## Objective

+The objective of this lab is to build and deploy a serverless website using AWS Lambda, API Gateway, and Amazon S3.
+This lab aims to demonstrate how frontend applications can interact with backend services without managing servers, using AWS serverless technologies.

 ## Prerequisites